ethendaniels0/site/README.md

 Write your story using standard markdown...
 ```

 That's it!
 Your new story will be automatically loaded and displayed in the stories section.

+**URL Routing:**
-The filename (without `.md`) becomes the story's URL slug.
+- By default, the filename (without `.md`) becomes the story's URL: `/stories/your-filename`
+- You can override this by adding `slug: custom-slug` in the frontmatter
+- Each story gets its own unique URL that can be bookmarked and shared

 ### Markdown Features Supported